'Deplorable, Inhumane:' 45 Animals Rescued From NJ Home, Officials Say (PHOTOS)

 On Monday, Aug.
-18, investigators executed a search warrant at 197 Sidney Road in Annandale, removing 37 cats and 8 dogs from the property, according to the Hunterdon County Prosecutor’s Office.
-Seven animals were taken for emergency treatment at Crown Veterinary Specialists.
+18, investigators executed a search warrant at 197 Sidney Rd. in Annandale, removing 37 cats and eight dogs from the property, according to the Hunterdon County Prosecutor’s Office.
+Seven animals were taken for emergency treatment at Crown Veterinary Specialists, authorities said.

 Animal Alliance of New Jersey, which was on the scene, said the animals were living in “deplorable, inhumane conditions,” including “severely matted fur, untreated injuries, and limping” along with “advanced eye infections and visible signs of suffering.”
 The group said there was “no clean food, water, or sanitation in sight,” adding: “These animals were betrayed by the very organization meant to protect them.”